huyphan/KittyGPT/README.md

 ![Screenshot](screenshot.png)

 A simple macOS client for Claude models.
-Supported models include Claude (instant and v2) via AWS Bedrock.
+Supported models include Claude (instant, v2, and v3) via AWS Bedrock.

 To use this application, you will need either:
 * AWS credentials of an IAM user or session that has `bedrock-runtime:InvokeModel` permission.
 See